DoHerasYang/DoHerasYang.github.io/_posts/2019-12-19-Digital Forensics.md

 **5.Who are the top 3 customers Frank sold the most cards to in Decemeber 2017 and how many cards did he sell to them?**

-It is very easy to find the relevant files named `2017 December Sales.xls` by following the the `Views` subbar and proceeding to the correlative file collection.
+It is very easy to find the relevant files named `2017 December Sales.xls` by following the `Views` subbar and proceeding to the correlative file collection.

 ![09](/Pictures/Digital Forensics/Credit Card Fraud/09.png)